AlgoLab/pantas/README.md

 This repository contains the codebase of pantas, a pangenomic approach for performing differential AS events quantification across RNA-Seq conditions. pantas is based on the notion of annotated spliced pangenomes, which are [spliced pangenomes](https://doi.org/10.1038/s41592-022-01731-9) augmented with additional information needed for AS events inference and quantification.

+Alongside pantas, we provide a set of utilities to build and index a (annotated) spliced pangenome.
+We devised [two alternative construction pipelines](https://github.com/AlgoLab/pantas/tree/main#input-preparation), one for full genome analysis and one for the analysis of a panel of genes of interest (reduced).

 ### Installation
 ``` sh